kopfing/doku/nextcloud_install_centos8.md

 ```

 This indicates that PHP-FPM is listening on a Unix socket instead of a TCP/IP socket, which is good.<br/>
-Save and close the file, then open `/etc/php.ini` for editing and locate the settin `cgi.fix_pathinfo` which must be uncommented and set to `0`.
+Save and close the file, then open `/etc/php.ini` for editing and locate the setting `cgi.fix_pathinfo` which must be uncommented and set to `0`.

 Reload PHP-FPM for the changes to take effect.